-Death is not the only situation handled through a will.
+Death is not the only situation handled by estate planning documents.
 A spouse may become incapacitated mentally or physically and need long-term care.
 Estate planning tools like Powers of Attorney for healthcare and finances can address scenarios such as Alzheimer’s or a brain injury.
 Your will should name individuals who may make decisions on your behalf to avoid your spouse and children battling for control through the courts.

 It is highly advisable, too, that couples in second marriages have a plan should both spouses die at the same time, especially if there are living children or heirs from one or both spouses.

-With so many variables, what should couples consider when creating a will in second marriages?
+With so many variables, what should couples consider when creating an estate plan in second marriages?